 IFC Controller HX as talent places the chip there and runs the Load Mix (136x) script.

-Next, remove the chip from the IFC Controller HX and peel off the protective sticker [1].
+Next, remove the chip from the IFC Controller HX [1].
 Place the 96 x 96 Dynamic Array Chip into a microfluidic RT-qPCR platform and run the GE Fast 96 x 96 PCR protocol [2].

 Chip as talent removes it from the IFC Controller HX and peels off the protective sticker.